 Every individual aspect of a business relates in one way or another, which is why keeping them connected is important if you want your business to run like a well-oiled machine.

 Virtually all the essential functionalities needed for running your business can be managed in the ERP.
-Typical ERP modules include:
+Typical ERP plugins include:

 - Order management

 - Inventory and warehouse management

 Though these functions can just as well be handled through individual systems, ERP makes the process easier by enabling these plugins to share a single source of data (also stored in the ERP) and simplifying the workflow by providing a consistent look and feel of the user interface across different functions.

 2. Integrate your processes and streamline your workflow.

 ERP eliminates the hassle of repetitive manual tasks by having the key components of your business’ operation integrated into one central platform.